About motion paths

 - When the Motion path tool is selected, drag the control handles to change their length and angle, affecting the motion path's curvature.
 If another control handle is attached to the same anchor point, the other control handle automatically adjusts its angle to match unless you hold down the Alt key.

 - Double-click an anchor point to collapse the attached control handles.
-(A segment with both control handles collapsed is a straight line.)
 Double-clicking again extends the control handles.

 - The Delete anchor point option of the Motion path tool lets you remove an existing anchor point by clicking it.
 Deleting an anchor point corresponding to a thumbnail or keyframe without any animated properties other than the motion path also deletes the thumbnail or keyframe.